bmwcarit/joynr/wiki/javascript_testing.md

 ```

 In addition, a MQTT broker (e.g. [Mosquitto](http://mosquitto.org)) must be running locally
-supporting web socket connections on port 9001.
 An example mosquitto configuration can be found
 under javascript/libjoynr-js/src/test/resources/mosquitto-test.conf, allowing to start the broker
 via the following command: